Deeparkrish/budget-tracker/README.md

           * start_url:URL that should be loaded when the user launches the web application.
           * display:When set to 'standalone', the application will look and feel like a standalone application.
 This can include the application having a different                     window, its own icon in the application launcher

-   * Deploying the app on Heroku <br>
+   * Deploying the app on Heroku
-      * The follwing steps are followed:
+      * The steps are found below:
          * Create a mongoDb Atlas account.
          * Create Production Database in Atlas.
          * Add a Database and network access